formigarafa/robotito/README.md

 # Robo-TiTO
- Robo-TiTO is an alternative connection to a remote machine terminal.
+ Robo-TiTO gives you an alternative access to a remote machine terminal.

 ## Main Objective
 Sometimes you cannot reach an ssh ip:port of an host by a lot of reasons: